For any company that is looking to leverage the blogosphere in its marketing communications efforts, here’s all you need to do:

 11:00 am – 2:00 pm: After you have your list of at least 20 bloggers that are talking about your company, go back to every blog and respond to the blog post where your company is mentioned.
 Clearly identify yourself, and your position with the company.
 Address only the topics presented, and any relevant information.
 Invite replies from readers.
 Thank the blogger for the comment, and then go back and email them thanking them for their comments, and let them know that you are available for a short phone discussion or interview, if they are interested.

 2:00 pm – 3:00 pm: Subscribe to the feeds from all the blogs you commented on, as well as their comment feeds, if available.
-If your company has a blog, add links to any bloggers that are evangelizing your company on your company blog’s sidebar.

 3:00 pm – 4:00 pm: Visit your list of blogs again, and read any new posts, and also reply to any comments that were addressed to you, or relevant comments that other readers have left.